Wuyi Mountain — Biodiversity Mountain and Mysterious Millennial Culture

 Taoist Temple Zhizhi An of Mount Wuyi

 Mount Wuyi is on the border of Fujian and Jiangxi Provinces, the southeast of China;

 It is about 1000 square kilometers large;

 The highest peak of Mount Wuyi is 2158 meters;

 Mount Wuyi has rich biological resources, with over 3728 vegetations and 5110 types of animals

 Wooden boat coffins in the cliff of Mount Wuyi dated back to over 3000 years ago;

 There is a city relic from about 2200 years ago;

 There are over 35 Confucian Academies 60 Taoist Temples from the recent millennium scattering on Mount Wuyi.

 Peaks of Wuyi Mountains.

 Dating back to 3750 to 3295 years ago, some boat-shaped coffins are laying on caves or stakes in grand cliffs of Mount Wuyi.

-This was the burial form of ancient local Minyue Culture that believed as a privilege of the nobles.
+This was the burial form of ancient local Minyue Culture that was believed as a privilege of the nobles.

 One of the most significant mysteries is how did those heavy coffins were placed on such high cliffs with ancient technology, which is still unclear.

 Ancient Wooden Boat Coffins in the Cliffs.

 As to the reasons for this special burial form, there are some speculations:

 To show nobles' authority;

 It's closer to the sky, which made it easier for their spirits to go to heaven;

-Beautiful Mount Wuyi was believed a holy place that deities live;
+Beautiful Mount Wuyi was believed a holy place where deities live;